-A normal first metatarsophalangeal angle is <15° on AP weight-bearing foot radiograph 2; anything greater indicates hallux valgus.
-The first-second intermetatarsal angle should be <9° on weight-bearing foot radiograph 2.
+A normal first metatarsophalangeal angle is <15° on an AP weight-bearing foot radiograph 2; anything greater indicates hallux valgus.
+The first - second intermetatarsal angle should be <9° on a weight-bearing foot radiograph 2.

 There is a close association between the degree of metatarsus primus varus and hallux valgus.
 The combined deformities are present to some degree in most patients.
 Hallux valgus may be a result of metatarsus primus varus, and surgical correction is often based on this theory.

 Treatment and prognosis

 As a surgical intervention, the scarf osteotomy is a widely used method 4-5.

 - 1. Vanore JV, Christensen JC, Kravitz SR et-al. Diagnosis and treatment of first metatarsophalangeal joint disorders.
 Section 6: Other disorders.
 J Foot Ankle Surg.
 42 (3): 152-4. doi:10.1053/jfas.2003.50041 - Pubmed citation

 - 2. Karasick D, Wapner KL.
 Hallux valgus deformity: preoperative radiologic assessment.
 AJR Am J Roentgenol.
 1990;155 (1): 119-23.
 AJR Am J Roentgenol (citation) - Pubmed citation